olive-durgin/Final-Project/README.md

 - I want to impliment a timeout mechanic so that if the player takes too long to do something in a fight scene, the enemy automatically attacks.
 This woudl specifically apply to fights against bosses, mini bosses, final bosses, and secret bosses.
 - I want to impliment the use of abilites which is what the player types at the beginning of the game.
 - I want to use the player's weakness in the game's fight scene, whether it is encorporated into the enemy itself or something else.
+- I was considering encorporating visuals into this game, but I decided that I would have the final boss fight or the secret boss fight be a 2D top-down pixel experience.
+The fight would most likely be in a bullet hell style once the fight starts.
+This is just the prologue and first part of chapter one for the game, so that would be added much later on.